KaliedaRik/Scrawl-canvas/README.txt

 Canvas rendering can be simple, or it can be broken down into clear, compile and show operations for more complex compositions.

-Scrawl.js includes functionality to manipulate multiple visible canvas elements in 3 dimensions using CSS 3d transforms – where supported by the browser.
+Scrawl-canvas includes functionality to manipulate multiple visible canvas elements in 3 dimensions using CSS 3d transforms – where supported by the browser.

 Other DOM elements – including SVG images – can be included in Scrawl stacks, and manipulated via Scrawl.js functionality.

 Canvases and elements in a Scrawl.js stack (including other stacks) can be moved and scaled very easily.
+DOM elements can be pivoted to each other and to canvas cells and entitys - and vice-versa.

-(Does not add canvas functionality to those browsers that do not support the HTML5 <canvas> element.
-Tested in: IE9 and 10, and modern versions of Firefox, Chrome, Opera, Safari for Windows.)
+Does not add canvas functionality to those browsers that do not support the HTML5 <canvas> element.
+Tested in: IE11, and modern versions of Firefox, Chrome, Opera, Safari(Windows).

 http://scrawl.rikweb.org.uk/

 B. DEVELOPMENT
 ------------------------------------------------------------------------------------
-VERSION 4.0.0 released 7 January 2015
+VERSION 4.1.0 released 25 January 2015

     - the zip file includes: